1953 Mattancherry shootout

-The Mattancherry shootout also called the Mattancherry Kalaapam, was a police shootout that happened on 15 September 1953, involving the port workers demanding the removal of the chappa system and the local police.
-Three people were killed.
+The Mattancherry shootout called locally as the Mattancherry Kalaapam, was a police shootout that happened on 15 September 1953, involving the port workers demanding the removal of the then port recruitment chappa system and pointing out (which also existed in other places in India and elsewhere, it was "calling-on" in London) and the local police.
+Three people were killed, they were CX Antony, Said, and Saithali who were 21, 22 and 23 years old respectively.
 The major protests began on 1 September and ended with the shootout.

 Popular culture

 The 2023 Malayalam film Thuramukham is based on the protests.